ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 connect:errno=111
 ```

-At this moment, i was stuck on those results.
-And during the coffee break i remembered that agressive scan of nmap doesn't scan for UDP ports.
+At this moment, I was stuck on these results.
+During the coffee break, I remembered that the aggressive scan of nmap does not scan for UDP ports.

 ---